Bok-ATG/astro-bot-v1/README.md

 ## Overview

-AstroBot is a Slack application that uses OpenAI's Assistants API to respond to messages and events.
 The bot has three main components:

 - **Textbook Bot**: Answers questions based on uploaded documents
 - **Vision Bot**: Analyzes and describes images shared in channels